 You can stand under my umbrella, ella, ella, eh, eh, eh.
-Rhianna might not have pop round to grab a much-needed WTA Mancunian brolly, but we did move her set when she set out on her global tour.
+Rihanna might not have popped round to grab a much-needed WTA Mancunian brolly, but we did move her set when she set out on her global tour.

 In 2018 Harry Ramsden’s decided it was time to bring their quintessential British cuisine to Australia.
 WTA moved everything needed to fit out the store in Oz from the UK.

 From tables, chairs and ovens through to their top-secret “Harry Ramsden’s cooking fat and batter mix”.
 We got to know the recipe for customs clearance, but NDAs prevent us from sharing the secret recipe, sorry guys.

 During the war, some of our colleagues were called into National Service, including Derek O’Brien.
 He recalls his time at the Royal Airforce between 1951-1953 and that he still received regular letters from WTA while on service, checking in and wishing him well.

 In the early 1950s, there was no overland logistics through Europe as there were no customs procedures in place.
 Restrictions were lifted in the mid-1950s and WTA was one of the first companies involved in road freight throughout Europe.

 We were the official agents of British Railways when it was nationalised in the late 1940s.
 We helped bring an array of European delicacies into the UK, including a regular supply of cheese and cooked meats from Milan into Old Kent Road.